 - Pour the water into a saucepan and bring to the boil.
 Place the tea bags in the water to seep for about 10-15 minutes.

 - Puree the raspberries, together with about 1/2 to 3/4 cup of the tea.
-Place a fine mix strainer (such as the IKEA Idealisk) over a deep bowl.
+Place a fine-mesh strainer over a deep bowl.
 Sieve the pureed mix through the strainer and into the bowl to separate out the seeds, using a spoon or spatula to help push the juice through.
-The tea helps make the puree runny enough to make this easier.

 - Add the sugar to the remaining tea in the saucepan and bring it back to the boil.
 Reduce the heat and simmer until it thickens and becomes a syrup.
 Basically, it will be a sugar syrup, made with tea.

-- Wait for the syrup to cool, then add to the strained raspberry juice.
-Add the lemon juice and stir well.
+- Wait for the syrup to cool, then add to the strained raspberry juice and lemon juice and stir well.